Peter Joneleit/Icon Sportswire

 ---|---|---|---|---|

 Shohei Ohtani (LA Dodgers): Taking away the MVP award from Shohei Ohtani is going to be a challenge for any NL player for the foreseeable future.
-In his first season with the Dodgers, Ohtani became the first-ever player to join the 50-50 club, and to make matters even better for his chances this season, he is expected to start pitching again at some point in the year.
-Unsurprisingly, Ohtani has started the 2025 season strong at the dish with a .292 batting average, 23 home runs, and 182 wRC+.
+In his first season with the Dodgers, Ohtani became the first-ever player to join the 50-50 club, and to make matters even better for his chances this season, he is back on the mound as well.
+Unsurprisingly, Ohtani has started the 2025 season strong at the dish with a .275 batting average, 38 home runs, and 170 wRC+.

 Season - Player | Team | Opening Odds |